keithjgrant/Taming-CSS/Crawling/chapter5.md

   </div>
 </div>
 ```

+I do not like either of these options because they tightly couple the HTML to the CSS.
+When you are editing the HTML, you have to be aware of how the CSS is doing its layout and you have to be careful to maintain these particular white space restrictions.
+This is a violation of the principle of **encapsulation**.
+The HTML should not have to know about the inner-workings of the CSS, but in order to enact either of these fixes, it must.

 A third option is to set the text-size to zero on the containing element and then re-set it to the desired size on the inline-block elements.